Simobr312/lpl_project/readme.md

 1. **Define Simplex**: Create a simplex by specifying its vertices.
 For example:
  ```
-    simplex S1 = {A, B, C}
+    simplex S1 = [A, B, C]
-    simplex S2 = {B, C}
+    simplex S2 = [D, E]
 ```

-It is important to note that simplecs respect the propriety that every non-empty subset of a simplex is also a simplex, and so the real meaning of
+It is important to note that simpleces respect the propriety that every non-empty subset of a simplex is also a simplex, and so the real meaning of

 ```
-    simplex S1 = {A, B, C}
+    simplex S1 = [A, B, C]
 ```
 is that S1 is a complex which contains the simplices {A, B, C}, {A, B}, {A, C}, {B, C}, {A}, {B}, {C}.

-I will semantically check that the is no repeating vertices in the definition of simplex and store the ordering of the vertices, which will be used as a default ordering for the vertices.
+I will semantically check that the is no repeating vertices and store the ordering of the vertices, which will be used as a default ordering for the vertices.

-I think there will be no need to implement a definition of vertex, since they will be represented as unique identifiers, but I will think about it more, because maybe it could be useful a way to define an ordering of the vertices, before defining simplices.
+I think there is no need to implement a "vertex" construct, since they will be represented as unique identifiers, but I will think about it more, because maybe it could be useful a way to define an ordering of the vertices, before defining simplices.

 1. **Glue Simplicial Complexes**: Glue two simplicial complexes along a common subcomplex.
 For example:
  ```
-    complex K3 = glue(K1, K2) along {S2, S4}
+    complex K3 = glue(K1, K2) mapping {A1 -> A2, B1 -> B2}
 ```

 I will need to semantically check that K1 and K2 share the simplices specified in the glue operation.
+In order to obtain the glued complex I will need to represent vertices as equivalence classes, glueing two simplicial complexes will merge the equivalence classes of the vertices which are identified by the glueing operation.

 1. **Union of Simplicial Complexes**: Create a new simplicial complex that is the union of two simplicial complexes.